i2p/i2p.www/README.md

     ```

 4. Check in any new translations:
+   First, look to see which translations are supported in i2pwww/__init__.py.
+   For any new translations that are NOT in __init__.py,
+   either delete the po directory i2p2www/translations/xx (if it's not translated enough to add it to the website),
+   or add the language to the table in __init__.py (if it's translated enough to add it to the website).

     ```
     $ mtn add -R i2p2www/translations/ && mtn ci i2p2www/translations/ -m "New translations"
     ```

+## Pushing updated translations to Transifex:

-5. Update the POT files with any changes to the website text:
+1. Update the POT files with any changes to the website text:

     ```
     $ ./extract-messages.sh
     ```

-6. Update the translations with any changes to the website text:
+2. Update the translations with any changes to the website text:
+   Do NOT forget this step!

     ```
     $ ./update-existing-po.sh
     ```

-7. Check in any changes to the website text:
+3. Check in any changes to the website text:

     ```
     $ mtn ci pots/ i2p2www/translations/ -m "Updated translation strings"
     ```

-8. Push website text changes to Transifex:
+4. Push website text changes to Transifex:

     ```
     $ tx push -s